Hepatic Epithelioid Hemangioendothelioma (HEHE)

 Treatment

-When cancers are detected, they are staged and graded based on size, metastasis (whether the cancer has spread to other parts of the body) and how the cancer cells look under the microscope.
+When cancers are detected, they are staged and graded based on size, metastasis, and how the cancer cells look under the microscope.
 Staging and grading helps your doctors determine the best treatment for you.
 However, because of how rare HEHEs are, there is currently no standard staging and grading system for this disease.
 Instead of staging and grading, your doctor will recommend a treatment plan based on the following factors:

 • Cancer location.